-The U.S. Food and Drug Administration doesn’t regulate herbal supplements and other alternative therapies.
+The FDA doesn’t regulate herbal supplements and other alternative therapies.
 Depending on the manufacturer, supplement ingredients can vary.

 You shouldn’t use licorice if you’re taking diuretics, corticosteroids, or other medications that lower your body’s potassium levels.
 Licorice can amplify the effects of these medications and cause your potassium levels to become dangerously low.

 People who have heart disease or high blood pressure should exercise caution when taking licorice extract.
 Women who are pregnant should avoid using licorice as a supplement because it may increase the risk of preterm labor.

 If you’re using an alternative therapy that your doctor didn’t prescribe, you should let them know.
-This will help them to determine the best care and to avoid potential conflicts with other treatments.
+This will help them determine the best care and help you avoid potential conflicts with other treatments.

 Many medications on the market can alleviate acid reflux symptoms as well as treat the condition.